- Home

 Consultation session

-- Your radiation oncologist will assess whether radiation therapy is the right treatment for you by talking to you, doing a physical examination, and looking at all your tests and scans.
+- To assess whether radiation therapy is the right treatment for you, the radiation oncologist will talk to you and look at all your test results and scans.
+They may do a physical exam.

-- The radiation oncologist will explain the benefits and side effects of radiation therapy and what to expect during planning and treatment.
+- The radiation oncologist will then explain how radiation therapy will help you, what will happen during planning and treatment, and what side effects to expect.

 - You will also meet the radiation oncology nurse and a radiation therapist.
-They can provide support and information.
+They can provide support and further information.
+They will usually explain what side effects to expect and how to manage them.

 - The radiation oncologist may arrange further x-rays, scans or other tests to find out more about the cancer.

-- You may want to take someone with you to keep you company, ask questions and make notes.
+- Consider taking a family member or friend with you to keep you company, ask questions and make notes.

-- You will have this scan in the same position you will be placed in for treatment.
+- You will have the planning scan in the same position you will later be placed in for treatment.

-- You will usually need some type of device to ensure you are in the exact same position for each session and to help keep you still during treatment.
+- You may need some type of device to help you stay in exactly the same position for each treatment session and keep still for around 5–10 minutes.

 - This is known as an immobilisation device.
 It will be made during the CT planning session.
 Depending on the area being treated, the device could be a breast board, a knee or foot cushion, or a bag that moulds to the shape of your body.

-- For radiation therapy to the head or neck, you may need to wear a plastic immobilisation mask.
-This will be custom-made to fit you.
+- For radiation therapy to the head or neck area, you may need to wear a plastic immobilisation mask.
+This will be made to fit you.
 A mask can feel strange and confining, but you will still be able to hear, speak and breathe.

 - Sometimes temporary ink marks are made on the skin.
-Ask the radiation therapist if you can wash these off or if you need to keep them until the full course of treatment is finished.
-The ink can be redrawn during the course of treatment, but it will gradually fade.
+Ask the radiation therapists if you can wash these marks off or if you need to keep them until the end of the treatment.
+The ink may be redrawn during the course of treatment, but it will gradually fade.
+Invisible tattoos may also be available.

-- For image-guided radiation therapy, you may have a small surgical procedure to insert markers (usually gold grains) into or near the cancer.
-These internal markers can then be seen on scans during the treatment.
+- To help with image‑guided radiation therapy, as well as tattoos you may have a surgical procedure to insert small markers into or near the cancer.
+The markers (called fiducials) are made of gold and are about the size of a grain of rice.
+These markers can be seen on scans during treatment.

 View the Cancer Council NSW editorial policy.